What is the RHS?

 How long does the collection take?

 This collection is entirely flexible and fits around your schedule, so you can go at your own pace.
-However, you may want to prepare for one of the exams, which are sat either in February or June.
+However, you will need to prepare for one of the exams, which are sat either in February or June.

 This collection consists of 41 lessons comprising: